camelCaseDave/get-along/README.md

 To poll for changes, add `getalong.min.js` as a form library, and register an event handler on load of the form:

-* function: `GetAlong.pollForConflicts`
+* Function: `GetAlong.pollForConflicts`
-* tick "pass `executionContext` as first parameter"
+* Tick "pass `executionContext` as first parameter".
-* pass config parameter as described below
+* Pass config parameter as described below.

 #### On-demand

 To check for changes on-demand, add `getalong.min.js` as a form library, and register an event handler on change of a field, on save of the form or include as part of a ribbon button command:

-* function: `GetAlong.checkForConflicts`
+* Function: `GetAlong.checkForConflicts`
-* tick "pass `executionContext` as first parameter"
+* Tick "pass `executionContext` as first parameter".
-* pass config paramater as described below
+* Pass config paramater as described below.

 #### Notification